sigmastaff/Sigma/README.md

-Use the 2PBO Tool to instantly create mission files based on a packed .VR pbo file.
+Use the 2PBO folder .bat file to instantly create mission files based on a packed .VR pbo file.

 Instructions: